rubenlab/snartomo/README.md

 ## Recent news

-2023-03-14 -- Denoising using CPU should work again, GPU not working yet
+2023-03-20 -- Denoising using GPU tested and working using single GPU